Ray-driven Spectral CT Reconstruction Based on Neural Base-Material Fields: Methods

-In this section, we provide a detailed overview of our method.
-Figure \ref{fig0} illustrates the general workflow of our approach.
-Our method represents the decomposed base materials as a continuous 3D vector-valued function.
-Using neural base-material fields, we parametrize the base materials as MLPs with activation functions.
-Furthermore, we introduce a discretization model for the forward process of base material decomposition polychromatic projections, which is based on the neural base-material fields.
-In addition, we have developed a method to solve the inverse problem of the neural base-material fields using an automatic differentiation framework.
+This section details the proposed method.
+Fig. \ref{fig0} illustrates the general workflow of the proposed approach.
+The decomposed materials are represented as a continuous 3D vector-valued function, parameterized using NeMFs.
+We then introduce a discretization model for the forward process of material decomposition in polychromatic projections based on the NeMFs.
+To address the inverse problem, we design an optimization framework that incorporates an MER and a Huber loss function, and solve it using automatic differentiation to recover NeMFs.